spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 ---

 Palette supports creating and managing Kubernetes clusters deployed to a Nutanix infrastructure environment.
-This section guides you in creating a Kubernetes cluster in a Nutanix cloud managed by Palette.
+This section guides you in creating and updating a Kubernetes cluster in a Nutanix cloud managed by Palette.

+## Deploy a Nutanix Cluster

-## Prerequisites
+### Prerequisites

 - A Nutanix cloud account added to Palette.
 Refer to [Add Nutanix Cloud Account](add-nutanix-cloud-account.md).